petrroll/mff-stuff/umela_inteligence_2/notes.md

     - unsupervised learning: no explicit feedback is given
     - reinforcement learning: rewards & punishments

-- Supervised learning
+Supervised learning
 - function h - hypothesis - is selected
 - consistent hypothesis: h(xi) = yi: accuracy of hypothesis func is measured
 - regression, classification

-    - Ockham's razor: prefer simple hypothesis functions
+- Ockham's razor: prefer simple hypothesis functions -> prevents overfitting
-        - Prevents overfitting

 - Decision trees:
     - Sequence of tests on individual input variables
     - Select most important attribute, divide examples, if sets not pure continue recursively
     - Most important attribute: makes the most difference to the classification of examples
         - Highest information gain in terms of entropy
         - Gain = Entropy(X) - E[Entropy(Xk)]

     - Pruning: delete unnecessary nodes that have only leaf children
-            - unnecessary: doesn't pass chi^2 test
+        - unnecessary: doesn't pass chi^2 test for correlation with goal variable
         - don't have to prune if we stop early -> early stopping -> prevents finding a good combination of attributes where no single one was good (e.g. xor)

     - Problems:
         - Missing data
         - Multivalued attributes: split on just one value
         - Continuos attributes: find split point (in between observed values)
         - When to start doing regression nodes?
-        -> it's possible to understand the reason for their output
+    - Good: it's possible to understand the reason for their output, verifiable

 - Regression:
     - linear regression have unique solution, usually used L2 loss
     - non-linear regression: gradient descent for loss optimization
     - multivariate linear regression: orth. projection to samples space

 - Linear classifiers:
     - treshold function: logistic treshold function (1/1+e^-z)
     - hw(x) = Treshold(w.x), hw is compared with 0 / other treshold to classify
     - updates: wi = wi + alpha * (y-hw(x)) . hw(x) * (1-hw(x)) . xi

 - parametric model: summarizes data with set of fixed size parameters
 - Non-parametric models: doesn't have bounded number of "parameters"
     - table lookup,
     - (k-)nearest neighbor(s),
         - neighbors voting based on distance
         - Minkowski distance, Hamming (for booloean attribs.)
         - Use data normalized with mean and std. dev.
         - Doesn't work well for high-dimens (distances grow fast)
         - Kd-tree, hash-table with locally sensitive hash, ...
     - Nearest neighbors regression (locally weighted via kernel distance func)

 - Support vector machines
     - Construct maximum margin separator, create linear separating hyperplanes
     - Embedding data into higher dimens. space using kernel methods
-        - Non-parametric method
+    - Non-parametric method: needs to keep subset of the data for classification (support vectors)

     - maximum margin separator: each datapoint has weight: 1 only for support vectors
         - only need to keep a few examples that have non-zero
         - can be solved via quadratic programming optimization

     - kernel: if examples not linearly separable -> using kernel function instead of dot product
         - poly: K(kj, xk) = (1+xj.xk)^d

 - Ensebling: combine a collection of hypothesis
     - Boosting: weight 1 for all examples, increase weight for misclassified, decrease for correctly classified, repeat, generate K hypothesis, each hypo contributes with the weight of its accuracy

 - Overfitting: more likely as hypothesis space grows, less likely with more training data

 # 9
 - taking advantage of prior knowledge represented as logical sentences